Ketanji Brown Jackson, a judge who defies stereotypes, is on Biden's SCOTUS list

 Trump-era record

-In 2012 Jackson was nominated for a seat on the federal trial court.
-Her confirmation went smoothly with numerous lawyers on the right, as well as left supporting the nomination.
+In 2012, Jackson was nominated for a seat on the federal trial court.
+Her confirmation went smoothly with numerous lawyers on the right, as well as the left, supporting the nomination.
 She was confirmed for the trial court by a voice vote in 2013.

 As a trial judge, Jackson earned a reputation for hard work, a raucous laugh and more than 500 opinions, some of them noteworthy not just for the outcome but their length.